-I often get questions about how to reduce stress and manage overwhelm.
+I often get questions about how to reduce stress and manage overwhelm by managing our mindset.
 As part of this series about the most common questions I’m asked by Christian women about mindset, today I’m talking about how to renew your thoughts and feel God’s peace.

 WHAT YOU'LL LEARN:

 - [1:55] The connection between mindset and stress management